 We entered the tender process but rather than simply quote like for like with a temporary sports hall with a PVC fabric roof, we produced a design for three different types of buildings.

 The first was the temporary sports hall with the PVC fabric roof which was originally specified.
-The second was one for a temporary dome structure which also had a PVC fabric roof.
-And third option was one of our ‘HYBRID’ insulated permanent buildings.
+The second was one for a temporary dome structure, which also had a PVC fabric roof.
+And third option was one of our insulated permanent steel buildings.

 There were however a few flaws, as the school was originally thinking of having a portable structure, the current ground conditions hadn't been taken into account, which when having a building of this size is very important.